kapitanov/urlzip/README.md

 This is a tiny project that mimics the behavior of a URL shortener.
 But instead of actually shortening URLs, it just ZIPs them!

-Actually, it uses Brotli, not ZIP, but you get the idea.
+Actually, it uses [SMAZ](https://github.com/antirez/smaz), not ZIP, but you get the idea.

 ## How it works